guaspito/bolo-bolo-icons/readme.md

 Bologlyph icons
 ===============

-Icons inspired by the 1983 P.M.'s book [bolo'bolo](https://www.anarcopedia.org/index.php/Bolo%27bolo), where a global network of communities replaces the current global order, putting an end to world wars and human domination over humans and nature.
+Icons inspired by the 1983 P.M.'s book [bolo'bolo](https://www.anarcopedia.org/index.php/Bolo%27bolo), where a global network of communities replaces the current global order, putting an end to world wars and patriarchal domination over humans and nature.

 [The book](http://libcom.org/library/pm-bolobolo) [ [IT text](https://www.3x1t.org/cloud/index.php/s/FXctNLje74MNw2W) | [IT Editor](http://www.anarca-bolo.ch/baronata/libri/bolo-bolo.html)] exploits a new global basic language that allows inter-communication of communities (*bolo*) describing the ideal culture that they promote.
 The language is called *asa'pili* (language of humanity) and figure basic universal needs and basic world organizational structures.

-I exploited the connection of this idea with other not-so-utopic perspectives (Bahai Faith and Non-violent communication) in [this paper](./paper), hoping that all the people that likes these ideals and aspire to a new world join toegether in a big (pacific) revolutionary/utopian movement.
+I exploited the connection of this idea with other not-utopic perspectives (Bahai Faith and Non-violent communication) in [this paper](./paper), hoping that all the people that likes these ideals and aspire to a new world join toegether in a big (pacific) revolutionary/utopian movement.
 In the post, I imagine that we can use the symbols of asa'pili to **share information about de-mercified resources**, in order to start to live in a post-scarcity environment, sharing common goods instead of stashing money and power.
 These icons are made for maps (I want to make one of my region)

 |  Glyph | Icon name         |  Meaning *eng*    |   Meaning *ita*   |